fjulian79/wd-broker/README.md

 - `--version`: show version
 - `--help`: show usage info

-## Testing

-`wd-broker` comes with a set of tests along with a minimalistic test framework build to run them on the embedded build target.
-To learn more, see [Testing Guide](doc/Tests.md).

 ## Protocol

 Clients talk to the broker via a Unix domain socket (`/tmp/wd-broker.sock`).\